olson-sean-k/wax/README.md

 assert!(glob.is_match("src/lib.rs"));
 ```

+Patterns form captures that can be used to extract matched sub-text (as seen in
+many regular expression engines).
+In the above example, there are three patterns
+that can be queried for matched sub-text: `**/`, `*`, and `{go,rs}`.

 Globs use a consistent and opinionated format and patterns are **not**
 configurable; the semantics of a particular glob are always the same.
 For
 example, `*` **never** matches across component boundaries.